When is the Proposal Deadline?

 Can I just attend the Symposium without being a presenter?

 Absolutely!
-The majority of attendees are there to support their chosen colleagues and enjoy a day of intellectual stimulation.
+The majority of attendees are there to support their fellow students and enjoy a day of intellectual stimulation.